peterkhayes/expect-proptypes/README.md

 });
 ```

+## How can I get better error logging?
+If your proptypes have a property `__name__` which is a string, this will be used in the error logs.

 ## What if I want more detailed types?
 Consider using my library [extended-proptypes](https://www.npmjs.com/package/extended-proptypes), which adds many useful validators, such as dates,constants, constants and regex matching for strings and object keys.